 The Government believes that Pupil Premium funding, which is in addition to the main school budget, is the best way to address the current underlying inequalities between children eligible for free school meals and their peers.
 The aim is to ensure that funding to tackle disadvantage reaches the pupils who need it most.
 Historically, FSM pupils make slower progress and achieve lower results than those children who do not receive FSM.
 This is a national issue.
 The purpose of Pupil Premium funding is to target support to ‘narrow the gap.’
 Schools are free to spend this funding as they see fit.
 However they are required to hold detailed records and publish online how they spend such funding.

-Please click here to view the pupil premium strategy for 2016 2017.
+Please click here to view Pupil Premium Strategy for 2017-2018.
 This details our approach to the spending of pupil premium money based on what we know about our school community

 Detailed below is the targeted provision, costings and intended impact of pupil premium spending at our school.

-Please click here to view pupil premium plan for the year 2016 – 2017
+Please click here to view Pupil Premium strategy for 2017-2018

 Please click here to view evaluated Pupil Premium plan for 2015 – 2016